 Before joining a board it helps to be clear about your motivation.

 Why now, and why this organisation?
 Being a non-executive director is a significant commitment and you have to be sure that both you and the board consider it a worthwhile investment.
+We have found that most prospective directors are motivated by three things:

+- " the desire to make a contribution;

+- " personal development;

-We find that most prospective directors are motivated by three things: the desire to make a contribution; personal development; and the chance to enrich their executive role with new ideas and experiences acquired as a director.
+- " the chance to enrich their executive role with new ideas and experiences acquired as a director.